Fish head steamboat in Singapore

 Fish head steamboat has been a weekly staple for my family since I was a kid.
 I remember my mum cycling to Whampoa Market with a metal container and dapao-ing the fish head steamboat broth back.
 In the comfort of our home, my siblings and I would greedily slurp up the soup and fought for second servings.
 It was the kind of soup you would crave for on a chilly day to warm yourself up.
-For all of you who have never tried this before, here are seven places to go to for fish head steamboat made using charcoal.
+For all of you who have never tried this before, here are 10 places to go to for fish head steamboat in Singapore.

 1. Whampoa Keng Fish Head Steamboat

 Image credit: @_alextoh_

 Even with three branches, the owners of Whampoa Keng manage to maintain the quality of their steamboat at each store.
 Their addictive broth is made from over 30 ingredients, which give the soup a balanced flavour.
 Their Fish Head Steamboat with Bardan fish slices (from $40) is usually my go-to order, but they do offer other types of fish such as Red Garoupa (from $50).
 The use of charcoal is probably the reason for the broth’s robust smokiness, which I feel makes it taste better.

 Tel: 6356 7371